Stefanough/SFA_BLG/source/notes/middleman.html.markdown

 articles and notes that are really pretty when rendered and really human readable when viewed in pure markup.

 #### Plan for notes page:
-* main notes page will have links to differente subject (Ruby, Rails, Sql, Vim, Etc...)
+* main notes page will have links to different subject (Ruby, Rails, SQL, Vim, Etc...)
     * each link goes to a markdown file of that subjects notes.
 One markdown file per subject?
     * different sections for programming related notes and others?
     * add front matter to each notes page? subject and whatnot?